raspberrypilearning/mood-board/en/quiz1/question_1.md

   --- feedback ---

-Not quite, there is a class used that controls the size of each `<div>`.
+Not quite.
+There is a class used that controls the size of each `<div>` element.

   --- /feedback ---